MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 (print-column)

 ##### Factions
-The dominant factions in the region are:
+The dominant factions in this region are:
-- **Arms of Emon**.
-The city watch and defense force for the city of Emon and surrounding countryside.
 - **Clasp, The**.
 A powerful crime syndicate that has extensive influence throughout the region.
 - **Council of Tal'Dorei**.
 The ruling council for Emon and the greater Republic of Tal'Dorei.
 - **House of Tal'Dorei**.
 The former ruling family of Tal'Dorei and still a powerful noble family.